hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays a blue 3 from his *Finesse Position*.
   * Since 3 matches 4, Cathy knows she has the blue 4, and goes on to misplay red 4 as blue 4.
   * Thus, Alice should not have given this clue.
-* However, what if in the same example, Donald ALREADY has a blue 4 clued in his hand.
-Now, Cathy will know that she does NOT have the blue 4, because then Alice's clue would have violated *Good Touch Principle*.
-Cathy will instead know that the 4 is some OTHER one-away 4.
+* However, what if in the same example, Donald **already** has a blue 4 clued in his hand.
+Now, Cathy will know that she does **not** have the blue 4, because then Alice's clue would have violated *Good Touch Principle*.
+Cathy will instead know that the 4 is some **other** one-away 4.
 * Furthermore, Donald can see that the above occurred and will know that he definitely has the blue 4 clued in his hand (if he did not know already).

 ### The Disease Bluff & The Heal Clue & The Double-Copy Bluff & The Pestilent (Double) Bluff